Commonly Used Brand Name(s)Albenza

 Take this medicine with meals, especially with food containing fat, to help your body absorb the medicine better.

-If you are taking this medicine for neurocysticercosis, your doctor will give you additional medicines (such as medicines for seizures or steroids) while you are taking this medicine.
+If you are using this medicine for neurocysticercosis, your doctor will give you additional medicines (eg, seizure medicine or steroids) while you are taking this medicine.

 To help clear up your infection completely, take this medicine exactly as directed by your doctor for the full time of treatment.
 In some infections, additional treatments with this medicine may be needed at 2-week intervals to clear up the infection completely.
 Do not miss any doses.